 November

-• 文化祭 (bunka-sai): The important annual school festival in Japan.
+Bunka-sai is an important annual school event in Japan.
 Students prepare performances and exhibitions representing their classes or clubs and showcase them to the public.
 The programs include plays, music performances, art exhibitions, and mock shops, creating a lively atmosphere.
+This event is also important as a school tour, as general visitors are allowed to enter the campus.

-• 紅葉 (kouyou) – Autumn Leaves Viewing: A quintessential part of Japanese autumn, offering a season to enjoy beautiful natural landscapes.
-From November to December, leaves on trees start turning red and yellow, coloring mountains, parks, and gardens with stunning autumn foliage.
+A quintessential part of Japanese autumn, offering a season to enjoy beautiful natural landscapes.
+From September to December, leaves on trees start turning red and yellow, coloring mountains, parks, and gardens with stunning autumn foliage.
 Historical cities like Kyoto and Nara, as well as nature-rich areas like Nikko and Nagano, are popular destinations, attracting tourists from both within and outside Japan to enjoy walks amidst the beautiful scenery.

 December

-• 大晦日 (oomisoka) – New Year’s Eve: December 31st is an important day to conclude the year.
-Families spend time together watching special TV programs, eating soba noodles, and welcoming the new year by visiting temples and shrines to ring in the bell and make wishes for the new year.
+December 31st is an important day to wrap up the year.
+Families often spend quiet time together watching special TV programs and eating soba noodles.
+It’s also traditional to visit temples and shrines to ring bells, make wishes, and buy Japanese amulets.

 We’ve introduced the annual events and customs in Japan, but did anything catch your interest?
 It’s fascinating to see the differences in how celebrations are conducted compared to your own country.
 Through Japan’s traditions and culture, you can gain new perspectives.
 These events also provide an excellent opportunity to understand Japanese life and mentality.
 Be sure to participate in these events and enjoy new experiences!